georgehrlin/LaunchSchool_RB120/rb129/recall/checked_by_lsbot/12_collborator_objects.md

 # cpu and gpu are collaborator objects of pc
 ```

 The code above illustrates **aggregation**, which refers to a kind of relationship between a container object and its collaborator object(s).
-In aggregation, the life span of the collaborator object(s) is not tied up with the container object.
+In aggregation, the life span of the collaborator object(s) is not tied to the container object.

 Another relationship is composition, where a collaborator object is instantiated by the constructor of the container object.
-Here, the existence of the container object and collaborator object are tied together. **The container object is responsible for the lifecycle of the collaborator object.
+Here, the existence of the container object and collaborator object are tied together. **The container object is responsible for the lifecycle of the collaborator object.**

 Both aggregation and composition model a "has-a" relationship.